Nato hits back at Putin’s threat of war in Europe as UK condemns ‘Kremlin claptrap’

 It is not yet clear what that “positive outcome” is, coming after accusations that Mr Trump’s original 28-point plan for peace was a “Russian wishlist”.

+However, Mr Trump said his advisers believed Vladimir Putin wants to end war in Ukraine.
+Speaking in the Oval Office, he said: "Their impression was very strongly that he'd like to make a deal."

+In the evening, the European Commission proposed an unprecedented use of frozen Russian assets or international borrowing to raise 90 billion euros for Ukraine to cover its struggling military and basic services.

-The latest development is another blow to Ukraine’s diplomatic team, and comes after lead negotiator and Mr Zelensky’s right-hand man, Andriy Yermak, was forced to resign as chief of staff amid a $100m corruption scandal.
+Nonetheless, the lack of movement on a peace plan appears to be another blow to Ukraine’s diplomatic team, and comes after the lead negotiator and Mr Zelensky’s right-hand man, Andriy Yermak, was forced to resign as chief of staff in a $100m corruption scandal.
 He was replaced by Rustem Umerov, the country’s former defence minister.

 Hours after Russia reportedly rejected the deal, it launched new drone strikes, overwhelming Ukraine’s air defence systems with relentless bombardment for five hours, deploying 430 drones and nearly 20 missiles.

 The attacks targeted electrical grids, railway sidings and gas-fired power stations as well as apartment buildings.
-At least eight people were killed in the onslaught and power was cut off to half of the capital for most of the day.
+At least eight people were killed in the onslaught, and power was cut off to half of the capital, Kyiv, for most of the day.

 Putin’s inflammatory comments about war in Europe came just hours before the talks between the US delegation and Russian officials began on Tuesday.